Target case study: How Target’s joy stands strong in changing retail landscapes

 It’s not like Canada is all that different.
 As well, given their proximity to Canada, it should have been pretty easy for them to figure it out.
 With this Target Case Study, we go through the 10 real reasons why Target failed in in Canada.

-Target retail stores Why Target Failed in Canada
+Target Case Study on why why Target stores Failed in Canada

 Why Target stores failed in Canada

-Undoubtedly, brands have four choices for how they can position themselves.
-They can be better, different, or cheaper.
+Undoubtedly, brands have four choices for how they can position themselves: better, different, or cheaper.
 Otherwise, they won’t be around for long.
-In the US, Target stores have always taken the “different” positioning.
-Essentially, Target focuses on trendy products for suburban moms with an engaging, broader offering.
+In the US, their stores have always taken the “different” positioning.
+They focus on trendy products for suburban moms with an engaging, broader offering.

-At the heart of our Target Case Study, when they launched in Canada, Target stores never found a way to separate themselves.
+At the heart of our Target Case Study is the fact that when they launched in Canada, their stores never found a way to separate themselves.
 They weren’t different enough from Walmart.
-Importantly, they disappointed potential loyal Target consumers in Canada, who had already bought into the US version of Target.
-And, they didn’t seem different enough from Walmart to get “new consumers” to go in and give Target a try.
+Importantly, they disappointed potential loyal consumers in Canada, who had already bought into the US version of Target.
+And they didn’t seem different enough from Walmart to get “new consumers” to go in and give it a try.

 2. Walmart had already occupied suburban positioning in Canada.

 In the US market, Walmart grew up through the 1970s and 1980s as a small town or even a rural brand.
-Target found success as the suburban, and cooler version of Walmart.
+Target found success in the suburban and cooler version of Walmart.

-If Target looked at pure demographics, Canada looked like the perfect fit for Target’s suburban positioning.
+If they looked at pure demographics, Canada looked like the perfect fit for Target’s suburban positioning.
 Canada has the biggest middle-class population in the world.
-And, six main cities dominate Canada’s population base.
+Six main cities dominate Canada’s population base.

-However, when Walmart entered Canada in the 1990s, they purchased the retail footprint of Woolco, which was a suburban brand.
-The Walmart strategy in Canada buy test cypionate online closely resembled what Target’s suburban strategy in the US.
-Walmart went after suburban moms, with new/fresh stores, and big wide/clean aisles.
-The Walmart stores in Canada offered a superior shopping experience than the Walmart stores in the US.
+However, when Walmart entered Canada in the 1990s, it purchased the retail footprint of Woolco, which was a suburban brand.
+Walmart’s strategy in Canada closely resembled Target’s suburban strategy in the US.
+Walmart went after suburban moms, with new/fresh stores and big, wide/clean aisles.
+Walmart stores in Canada offer a superior shopping experience to Walmart stores in the US.

 3. Loblaws already occupies low-priced clothing for cool moms positioning.